 Speaking of friends, friending another users be somewhat of a big deal on Fetlife!
 It’s not like you’re following someone’s photography Instagram, by adding someone as a friend you’re showing that you want to see what they’re up to in their sex life.
 And for a lot of members – while they have a kinky social media account – their sex life is still something they consider private.
 Sure, the closed website might be enough for some… but a lot of users upload things that are marked as “friends only” (like pictures or videos), so don’t expect everyone just to want to add you as a friend!

 In addition to adding other Fetlife members, you can join groups (believe me when I say there are groups for any preferences or fantasies you can imagine), get information on local events, and browse the most popular uploads on the website.

-Something else which became clear is that Fetlife takes data safety very seriously, and data safety is a big deal for any fetish app.
+Something else which became clear is that this internet site takes data safety very seriously, and data safety is a big deal for any fetish site.
 At every turn, there were mentions that Fetlife doesn’t store personal data or sell any data to third party groups.
 Fetlife attracts the type of people who probably don’t want their fantasies and kinks broadcast to the world, so this is a great plus point for the website.

 At the top of the page your username, age, gender, sexual orientation and location are displayed alongside your profile picture.
 You can also add a personal email address if desired, along with your fetish interests.

 Underneath that, you’ll find your sexual orientation followed by any relationships you’re in and what you’re looking for!
 This section is vital for figuring out if someone is single or if they’re in an open relationship (I mean come on, that information is important when you’re on a social media site that’s centered around sex!).